farisphp/splitbun/README.md

 ## Installation

-To use Text Splitter in your project, you can install it via npm.
+To use SplitBun in your project, you can install it via npm.

 ```
 npm i splitbun